 For comparison, the Gunnison River drops an average of 43 feet per mile.
 That is nearly six times the rate at which the Colorado River drops in the Grand Canyon.

 Two entry points grant visitors access to the park.
 The South Rim from the west near Montrose and the North Rim from the east near Crawford.
 There are no bridges or entry points to get from one side of the canyon to the other.
 You must drive all the way around to get to the other side.
-The drive can take several hours but easily done in a day.
+The drive can take several hours but is easily done in a day.

 Wintertime in the Black Canyon of the Gunnison